chenxiating/Project-Sapflux-Basic/README.md

 # Project-Sapflux-Basic

 Hardware designs for simplified PCBs for sapflux monitoring.
-Designed as a simplified PCB implementation of existing of hand wired designs created by [Xiating Chen](https://github.com/chenxiating)
+Designed as a simplified PCB implementation of existing of hand wired designs created by [Xiating Chen](https://github.com/chenxiating) and [Bobby Schulz](https://github.com/bschulz1701).

 # Repo Roadmap
 <!-- #### [Documents](Documents/)